beginning of content

 • Tooth decay is strongly related to what you eat and drink.

-• You can help stop tooth decay by caring for your teeth, eating a healthy diet, and visiting your dental practitioner regularly.
+• You can help stop tooth decay by caring for your teeth, eating a healthy diet, and visiting your dental professional regularly.

 What is tooth decay?

-Tooth decay is caused by plaque — a sticky layer of bacteria (germs) that forms on your teeth.
+Tooth decay is caused by plaque.
+Plaque is a layer of bacteria (germs) that sticks on your teeth.
 The germs come from your saliva.

-The bacteria turn the sugar in food and drinks into acid.
-This can slowly damage your teeth.
+The plaque bacteria change sugar that is in food and drinks into acid.
+The acid can slowly damage your teeth.
 You can see tooth decay when a cavity (hole) forms in your tooth.
+Sometimes a white spot on your tooth can be an early sign of decay.

 Tooth decay can affect people of all ages, even very young children.

-In Australia, 1 in 3 adults over the age of 15 years has untreated tooth decay.
+In Australia, 1 in 3 adults over the age of 15 years has tooth decay that's not treated.

 What are the symptoms of tooth decay?